Learn about your obligations and requirements as a sponsor

 Sponsorship Groups are required to:

-- meet and greet arriving family at the relevant airport and escort them to their accommodation, briefing them on how to use the amenities;
+- meet and greet arriving family at the relevant airport, bringing one interpreter to communicate with the family and you will escort them to their accommodation, briefing them on how to use the amenities;

 - provide a welcome pack of groceries, the content of which should take into account the culture and nationality of the resettled family

-- provide £200 per person (adults and children) in cash on arrival for initial expenses including groceries, toiletries, clothes, and ensure the family have sufficient funds to live on while their claim for benefits is being processed (e.g. for a family of five the sponsor would provide £1,000);
+- provide £200 per person (adults and children) in cash on arrival for initial expenses including groceries, toiletries, clothes, and ensure the family have sufficient funds to live on while their claim for benefits is being processed (e.g. for a family of five the sponsor would provide £1,000).
+You might decide to make this money available in cash or via pre-payment cards

 - provide information and support to access local shops, services, and transport.